 A psychology degree at Durham prepares you for a career through skills development and personal support.
 Placement modules and employability retreats will further your employability skills and career prospects.

-in the QS World University Rankings by Subject 2019
+for psychology in the QS World University Rankings by Subject 2019

 in the Research Excellence Framework 2014